 Balance transfer promotions let you transfer your existing balance to a new credit card and repay it at a lower rate.
-This type of promotion is useful for those of you who have a credit balance that you can’t seem to get on top of.
+This type of promotion is useful for those of you who have a credit balance in which you can’t seem to conquer.
 Switching to a balance transfer card will give you the opportunity to make payments with very low interest (and sometimes with no interest at all), so you can chip away at the balance you have owing.
 These cards have a promotional period and as soon as that period is up, your rate will revert to the current interest rate.

 Bonus point promotions are of great benefit to cardholders who have frequent flyer accounts or like earning rewards points.
 With these cards you receive bonus points for each purchase you make with that card.

 Your credit card will come with a range of features, depending on the type of card you apply for.
 The following is a list of features to be aware of, noting that not all features apply to all credit cards.